 It’s ironic to me that dandelions were once so cherished that people intentionally brought them across the ocean so they would not be separated from them.
 But then fast forward a few hundred years later and now many people in North America poison dandelion with chemicals to discourage its abundance in their pure grass lawns.

 Strange how things turn out, huh?

 Dandelions for Food and Medicine

 Luckily, many of us are waking up to the generosity of this bountiful plant.
 Every part of the plant can be used as food and as medicine.
 It is an effective medicine for many conditions, yet safe for practically everyone to use.

-But today’s newsletter isn’t about the amazing virtues of dandelion.
+But this recipe isn’t about the amazing virtues of dandelion.
 It’s not about how nutritious dandelion is or about how it can be used as a powerful medicine.
-No, today’s recipe is all about junk food.
+No, this recipe is all about junk food.
 Wild food junk food.

 Okay, okay, as far as “junk” goes, this is actually pretty healthy and still very tasty.
 But you won’t be thinking of that as you pop these crispy fritters into your mouth.

 Before we get to our dandelion fritters recipe here are a few tips for identifying and harvesting dandelion flowers.

 You are probably familiar with dandelion flowers.
 The yellow inflorescence can carpet lawns in the spring (a welcome sight from the repetitive green, if you ask me).